Deep brain stimulation for movement disorder treatment: Exploring frequency-dependent efficacy in a computational network model: Synchronisation and synaptic activity indices characterise transitions of network dynamics

 \subsection{Macroscopic dynamics in the normal state}

-Considering the healthy, normal state, as Fig.\ \ref{fig:Synchidex_allcases}(a) shows, synchronisation within the GPi is generally high (close to 1).
-Importantly, these high synchronisation phases reflect \emph{inactive} neurons.
-During the short bursts of \emph{periodic activity}, the synchronisation drops, demonstrating that the neurons do not fire strictly synchronously during the bursts.
-These bursts in the very low $\beta$ range result in an overall periodic, but sparse inhibitory drive to the thalamus.
-Corresponding to this behaviour, the mean synaptic GPi activity follows a slow tonic rhythm (even if the microscopic behaviour of neurons form bursting clusters) see, Fig.\ \ref{fig:MeanSynapGPi}(a).
-This tonic rhythm lies within the very slow $\beta$ (or high $\alpha$) frequency as the spectrum analysis reveals, see Fig.\ \ref{fig:Fouriertot}(a) with a peak at around 11 Hz.
-This rhythmic peak is centered relativly narrowly around this dominating frequency, since the slope of linear approximation is relatively steep (around $-3.8$ Hz/sec), meaning that the higher frequencies do not contribute in the magnitude of the power spectrum.
+Considering the healthy, normal state, as Fig.\ \ref{fig:Synchidex_allcases}(a) shows, synchronisation within the GPi is generally low (around 0.5).
+The synchronisation index shows oscillatory behaviour (at around 12 Hz).
+The local maxima of the synchronisation index thus correspond to increased synchronous activation of GPI neurons in the low $\beta$ range.
+The GPi activity results in an overall periodic, but sparse inhibitory drive to the thalamus.
+Corresponding to this behaviour, the mean synaptic GPi activity phasically oscillates around 0.2 (even if the microscopic behaviour of neurons form bursting clusters) see, Fig.\ \ref{fig:MeanSynapGPi}(a).
+This rhythm lies within the lower frequencies (i.e. $\alpha$ and lower $\beta$ band), as the spectrum analysis reveals, see Fig.\ \ref{fig:Fouriertot}(a) with a first peak at 7 Hz and a higher peak at around 11 Hz.
+This rhythmic peak is centered relatively narrowly around this dominating frequencies, since the slope of linear approximation is relatively steep (around $-3.6$ Hz/sec), meaning that the higher frequencies do not contribute in the magnitude of the power spectrum.